The Secret of My Success (1987 film): Critical response

 The film received a mixed response from critics.

 Roger Ebert in the Chicago Sun-Times wrote, "The Secret of My Success seems trapped in some kind of time warp, as if the screenplay had been in a drawer since the 1950s and nobody bothered to update it."
 He concluded "Fox provides a fairly desperate center for the film.
 It could not have been much fun for him to follow the movie's arbitrary shifts of mood, from sitcom to slapstick, from sex farce to boardroom brawls."
+Ebert's colleague Gene Siskel called the film "staggeringly bad" and devoid of both laughs and excitement.
+He further said it had "no moral values," criticizing Fox's character as climbing the corporate ladder while offering no insight or commentary on the business world or his company's ethics.

 However, Vincent Canby, writing in The New York Times, felt it was "close to inspired when the ambitious Brantley finds himself leading two lives", although he noted that "Hanging over The Secret of My Success is the long shadow of Frank Loesser's classic musical How to Succeed in Business Without Really Trying."